 Learning to walk

-6-minute read
+7-minute read

 Key facts

-• Activities such as crawling and pulling themselves up to stand help your baby develop muscle strength and balance for walking.
+- Activities such as crawling and pulling themselves up to stand help your baby develop muscle strength and balance for walking.

-• You can help your baby by providing a safe environment for early walking, giving lots of playtime and encouraging your baby to move around independently and experiment.
+- You can help your baby by providing a safe environment for early walking, giving lots of playtime and encouraging your baby to move around independently and experiment.

 When will my baby learn to walk?

 Walking for the first time is one of the many exciting and memorable milestones in your child's development.
 Your baby has been preparing to walk from an early age.
-Now all the rolling, sitting up, bottom shuffling, crawling, furniture cruising and standing culminates in your baby's newest adventure: first steps.
+Now all the rolling, sitting up, bottom shuffling, crawling, furniture cruising and standing results in your baby's newest adventure: first steps.

 How does my baby develop walking skills?

-To walk, your baby needs to have developed many skills, including balance, coordination, standing up and being able to shift their body weight from one leg to the other.
+- being able to shift their body weight from one leg to the other

 While your baby was busy crawling and pulling up to stand, then cruising between pieces of furniture, they were building muscle strength.
-They were also developing skills like balance and coordination, which are all needed for walking and, later, running.
+They were also developing skills like balance and coordination, which are all needed for walking and later, running.

 Once your baby starts to walk, they continue this process.
 They may experiment with moving from the floor to standing then back down again.
 They may move from sitting to standing and back again, walking, and then squatting to play.
 All these activities also help strengthen their muscles and balance.
 They'll keep on practicing and experimenting to improve their walking skills.
 They may walk in different directions, on different surfaces and while carrying large toys.